blindnet-io/product-management/specifications/frd/README.md

 #### FR-PRCI-001

-The component MUST display the identity of the Organization, its representative, and its DPO, as well as the privacy policy (or link to it).
+The Component MUST display the identity of the Organization, its representative, and its DPO, as well as the privacy policy (or link to it).

 #### FR-PRCI-002

-The component MUST allow a Data Subject to create a rights request with the properties described in [PRIV][PRIV], or they may enter their own properties.
+The Component MUST allow a Data Subject to create a Privacy Request with the properties described in [PRIV][PRIV], or they may enter their own properties.

 #### FR-PRCI-003

-The component MAY produce a JSON file for a created request.
+The Component MAY produce a JSON file for a created Privacy Request.

 #### FR-PRCI-004

-The component MUST inform the user of the status of their previously created requests.
+The Component MUST inform the User of the status of their previously created Privacy Requests.

 #### FR-PRCI-005

-The component SHOULD guide the user in creating a privacy request in order to aid their understanding, as well as to make the request as precise, correct, and automatically processable as possible.
+The Component SHOULD guide the User in creating a Privacy Request in order to aid their understanding, as well as to make the request as precise, correct, and automatically processable as possible.

 #### FR-PRCI-006

-The component MAY be configured to display only a subset of the values for certain request properties, based on applicability to the organization.
-The component MAY also recommend values for certain properties, based on frequent occurrence in previous requests.
+The Component MAY be configured to display only a subset of the values for certain Privacy Request properties, based on applicability to the organization.
+The Component MAY also recommend values for certain properties, based on frequent occurrence in previous requests.

 ### Data Consumer Interface
 > The scope covered by this document only concerns the Q3 2022 milestone (does not include data view)